genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.md

 A development tool.

-An engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.
+Ansible is engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.

 A basic Ansible command or playbook: